gmreburn/AmplitudeExperimentSDK/readme.md

 # Unofficial Amplitude Experiment SDK for .NET

-Streamline your A/B testing with the unofficial .NET SDK for Amplitude Experiment.
-This Software Development Kit (SDK) offers seamless integration of Amplitude's Experimentation functionality with your .NET applications.
+Streamline your A/B testing with this .NET SDK for Amplitude Experiment that offers seamless integration of Amplitude's Experimentation functionality with your .NET applications.
 With a set of easy-to-use classes, you can quickly run A/B tests and identify the most effective changes in your software.
 The SDK is built using the official Amplitude Experiment REST API to provide a reliable and efficient solution for .NET developers.
-Please note that this is an unofficial SDK and is not officially supported by Amplitude; however, it provides a robust alternative for those who work with the .NET framework.
+Please note that the .NET bindings are not maintained by Amplitude; however, it provides an alternative to the REST API for those who work with the .NET framework.

 ## Install